sdsc-hpc-training-dev/demo-tutorial/AGG.md

 ssh <your_user>@login.expanse.sdsc.edu
 ```

-{% hint style="info" %}
 Details about how to access Expanse under different circumstances are described in the [Expanse User Guide](https://www.sdsc.edu/support/user_guides/expanse.html#access)
-{% endhint %}

 For instructions on how to use SSH, see [Connecting to SDSC HPC Systems Guide](https://github.com/sdsc-hpc-training-org/hpc-security).
-Below is the logon message – often called the _MOTD_ \(message of the day, located in /etc/motd\).
+Below is the logon message ï¿½ often called the _MOTD_ \(message of the day, located in /etc/motd\).
 This has not been implemented at this point on Expanse.

 ```text
 [user@localhost:~] ssh -Y expanse.sdsc.edu